Office of the Dean of Students

 • To provide students with programs and services that support student success and development.

-• Coordinate processes that uphold the values of respect for others' integrity and excellence.
+• To coordinate processes that uphold the values of respect for others' integrity and excellence.

-• Empower students to take responsibility for their behaviors and educate them on their ethical decision-making.
+• To empower students to take responsibility for their behaviors and educate them on their ethical decision-making.

 Welcome from the Dean of Students